-Insurance - There are two types of insurance you'll want to consider.
+Insurance - There are two types of insurance you need to know about.
 The first is insurance for your boat in the event that you lose the mast, get blown onto the beach, or get holed by a shrimper.
+(It's often referred to as "hull insurance.")
 If your boat is in good condition, you shouldn't have any trouble getting it.
 If you already have it, there's a good chance your insurer will add a Mexico 'rider' for an additional fee.
-If we had to guess, we'd say about 50% of the boats cruising Mexico have this kind of insurance.
+We would guess that about 50% of the boats cruising Mexico have this kind of insurance.

-The other insurance you should have is Mexican liability insurance.
-In the unlikely event you do some damage with your boat in Mexico - run over a panga fisherman in the middle of the night, T-bone a shrimper and damage the hull, that kind of thing - you'd better have either plenty of cash on hand or Mexican liability insurance.
-If not, your boat and maybe even you - could be impounded.
+The second type is Mexican liability insurance, and is now required of all boats visiting Mexican waters.
+In the unlikely event you do some damage with your boat in Mexico - run over a pangq fisherman in the middle of the night, T-bone a shrimper and damage the hull, that kind of thing - you'll be glad you have a Mexican liability policy.
+If not, your boat could be impounded.
+Proof of liability coverage is also now required by most marinas.

-Liability insurance for Mexico is not expensive, and can be purchased in Mexico or in the States from a broker who deals with boat insurance for Mexico.
+Liability insurance for Mexico is not expensive, and can be purchased in the States from a broker who deals with boat insurance for Mexico.
 It's the kind of thing you probably won't ever need, but if you do, you'll be really glad you have it.